Gromov-Witten and Welschinger invariants of del Pezzo varieties: Introduction and statement of the main results

-In 2016, E. Brugall\'e and P. Georgieva in \cite{brugalle2016pencils} proposed a method to compute the genus-$0$ Gromov-Witten and Welschinger invariants of $\cpp$.
-The idea comes from the obsevation of J. Koll\'ar in \cite{kollar2015examples} about the properties of pencils of quadric surfaces in $\cpp$.

-In this paper, we generalize the results obtained in \cite{brugalle2016pencils} for high degree del Pezzo varieties $X$.
-More precisely, we compare the genus-$0$ Gromov-Witten (resp.
-Welschinger invariants) of three-dimensional (resp. real) del Pezzo varieties with that of (resp. real) non-singular surfaces which realize half of the first Chern class of $X$, i.e. (resp. real) non-singular surfaces in the linear system $|-\frac{1}{2}K_X|$ where $K_X$ is the canonical divisor of $X$.
-According to Proposition \ref{Prop-delPezzo.surfaces}, these surfaces are indeed del Pezzo surfaces.
-The method used in this text restricts us to be concerned with three-dimensional del Pezzo varieties of degree among $\{6,7,8\}$.
-In 2018, A. Zahariuc also adapted the same strategy to study genus-$0$ Gromov-Witten invariants in three-dimensional del Pezzo varieties of degree $2,3,4$ and $5$ (see \cite{zahariuc2018rational}).
-It is interesting if one can find out some relations between his formula and our formula in Theorem \ref{Theorem1-GW}.
-More general, we are looking forward to studying Gromov-Witten and Welschinger invariants' relations between (real) two and three dimensional del Pezzo varieties of any degree.
+In 2016, E.~Brugall\'e and P.~Georgieva achieved a complete calculation of the genus $0$ Gromov--Witten and Welschinger invariants for $\cpp$ (see \cite{brugalle2016pencils}), establishing a correspondence between the invariants of $\mathbb{C}P^3$ and those of $\mathbb{C}P^1 \times \mathbb{C}P^1$.
+The idea comes from the observation of J.~Koll\'ar, who demonstrated that pencils of quadrics in $\mathbb{C}P^3$ can be utilized to evaluate certain enumerative invariants of $\mathbb{C}P^3$ (see \cite{kollar2015examples}).
+In this paper, we extend the results established in \cite{brugalle2016pencils} to other high-degree del Pezzo varieties~$X$.
+In this context, the occurrence of monodromy phenomena necessitates a more sophisticated approach to the enumeration of curves on pencils of surfaces.
+Moreover, the enumeration of real curves requires the incorporation of additional structures, such as spinor states, in order to accurately determine and compare the signs associated with real curves on varieties of different dimensions.
+More precisely, we compare the genus $0$ Gromov--Witten (respectively, Welschinger) invariants of $3$-dimensional (respectively, real $3$-dimensional) del Pezzo varieties with those of non-singular (respectively, real non-singular) surfaces that realize half of the first Chern class of $X$, that is, non-singular (respectively, real non-singular) surfaces in the linear system $|-\frac{1}{2}K_X|$, where $K_X$ denotes the canonical divisor of $X$.
+According to Proposition~\ref{Prop-delPezzo.surfaces}, these surfaces are themselves del Pezzo surfaces.
+The method employed in this work (see Proposition~\ref{Prop-why.degree.is.678}) confines our attention to $3$-dimensional del Pezzo varieties of degree $6$, $7$ or $8$.
+In 2018, A.~Zahariuc adopted a similar approach to study genus $0$ Gromov--Witten invariants of $3$-dimensional del Pezzo varieties of degree $2$, $3$, $4$ and $5$ (see \cite{zahariuc2018rational}).
+It would be interesting to investigate possible connections between his formula and the one obtained in Theorem~\ref{Theorem1-GW} of the present work.
+More generally, we hope to further explore relations between the Gromov--Witten and Welschinger invariants of (real) del Pezzo varieties of dimension $2$ and $3$ for arbitrary degree.

-We first introduce some notations and main results of this paper.
+We begin by introducing some notation and summarizing the main results of this paper.